Originally published 13th November 2018

 2. By wearing jointly certified products that make up class 3 based on the total area of fluorescent and reflective material

 You can identify when products are jointly certified by looking on the inner label where the joint article will be stated.

 How Is EN ISO 20471 Different from EN471?

 When EN ISO 20471 replaced EN471 in 2013, several improvements were made to the standard.
 The new standard makes a stronger distinction between the different types of risk situations, which hi-vis users can then apply to their own situation to determine the level of protection they require.

 Crucially, the requirements now depend on which part of the body the garment is covering, rather than the type of garment as in EN471.
-There are five options within this: torso only; torso and arms; legs; torso and legs; and torso, arms, and legs.
+There are five options: torso only; torso and arms; legs; torso and legs; and torso, arms and legs.

-Although there are still 3 classes that hi-vis can be categorised into, the requirements of class 3 have increased.
-Class 3 garments must now cover the torso and either comprise of full-length sleeves or trousers.
+Although there are still three classes that hi-vis can be categorised into, the requirements of class 3 have increased.
+Class 3 garments must now cover the torso and include either full-length sleeves or trousers.

 If a sleeve obscures part of a reflective band on the torso of a garment, a band must be added to the sleeves.
 For hi-vis garments with short sleeves, if the sleeve obscures a torso band of retro-reflective tape, the standard now dictates that there must also be a band of retro-reflective tape about the sleeves.